 THE THREE OF THEM arrived just after nine.
 Mandy was adorable in a short denim skirt with a wide pink belt and a crisp white blouse with shoulder pads.
 Simon had dressed with uncharacteristic fastidiousness, tucking his white oxford shirt into black jeans, and completing the look with a wool blazer and white high-top sneakers.
 Jules demonstrated zero interest in her attire, surprising Simon with her choice of old sweatshirt with stained cuffs and sloppy-looking blue jeans.

 Simon’s eyes grew wide as he took in the scene: loud music (Paradise by Styx), kids drinking and making out, the air thick with dope, beer bottles everywhere, ashtrays stuffed with butts.
 It was the first party he’d ever gone to without Grandfather, and as he followed Jules across the room, he felt clumsy and out of place.
 All the other kids seemed so much older; so sophisticated, so comfortable with themselves, laughing and flirting with an ease he couldn’t imagine.

 “Isn’t this horrible?”
 Jules asked.
 “Only good thing is the music.”

 Simon, distracted, shrugged.

 “I’ve met all Mandy’s friends, but they all kind of look alike, and I don’t remember who is who.
 Otherwise I’d introduce you.
 Ha, just kidding.
 You don’t want to meet them.
 Bunch of conformists.
 Can’t think for themselves.
 See?
 See how they all kind of look the same?”

-What Simon saw was a collection of kids who were all dressed the right way and saying the right things.
-No one looked anxious or unhappy.
+What Simon saw was a collection of kids who were all dressed the right way—polo shirts with sweaters draped over shoulders for most of the guys, and fashion boots and matching plaid vests and skirts for the girls.
 Everyone’s hair was perfect.